 International dimensions are present in the majority of course modules through the use of case studies and examples of an international nature.
 All curricula are informed by the global context of business (becoming a global citizen is a core course learning outcome).
-Particular modules more explicitly embed international content for example Comparative & International Management, Global Supply Chain modules and The

-Financial Environment.
-The NBS goal 'evidence the capacity to act as a global citizen' is also addressed in the Developing Professional Impact module at Final Year.
+International content is explicitly within the core modules such as, Global Business in a Changing World and International Strategic Management, and further enhanced in optional modules such as Comparative & International Management, International Development Economics, Global Supply Chain Strategy and International Marketing and Communications.
+The NBS goal 'evidence the capacity to act as a global citizen' is also addressed in the Developing Professional Impact core module.

-The course provides you with an awareness of corporate responsibility and sustainability issues from Year 1.
-For example the Year 1 Essentials of Business Development module requires you to hypothetically establish a business.
-Within the business planning process students have to consider ethical and sustainability issues as part of the project (Sustainable Development Goal 9).
-As part of the Developing Professional Impact module you will also complete the Sustainability in Practice Certificate, which considers sustainable objectives.
+The course provides you with an awareness of corporate responsibility and sustainability issues.
+Within the business planning process in the Developing Professional Impact module, students have to consider ethical and sustainability issues as part of the project (Sustainable Development Goal 9).
+As part of the assessment, you undertake a group project developing a business idea for a social enterprise that would contribute to creating a sustainable world.
+Each team produces a business plan for a social enterprise, commercialising a product or service that will have an impact on the social, economic, or environmental sustainability of our living (Sustainable Development Goal 13).
+As part of the module you will also complete the Sustainability in Practice Certificate, which considers sustainable objectives.

-10.Admission to the course
+4. Admission to the course